 There is nothing common about producing and selling natural gas.
 E&P teams are finding molecules thousands of feet below the Earth’s surface, lifting them out of the ground and selling what comes out to an end-market buyer yielding the best price.
-To add to that complexity, the volumes produced are owned by a list of investors (working interest owners, royalty owners, overrides, etc.) and each of these owners are entitled to their share in the benefit of the produced volumes and may or may not share in the expenses.
-Some interest owners will find end market values different than other owners of the same gas from a well.
+Also, adding to that complexity, a list of investors (working interest owners, royalty owners, overrides, etc.) own the volumes produced.
+Each of these owners are entitled to their share in the benefit of the produced volumes and may or may not share in the expenses.
+But some interest owners will find end market values different than other owners of the same gas from a well.

 So how does one correct inconsistency among investors?
 Gas balancing is required to correct the disconnect that occurs between joint owners in development projects.
-If you’re not sure about needing to transition to production accounting services, here are some common questions answered by our experts.
+If you’re unsure about needing to transition to production accounting services, here are some common questions answered by our experts.

 Various scenarios can cause a discrepancy in the accounting of sales of produced hydrocarbons.
-Common reasons for getting out of balance include:
+Thus, a few common reasons for getting out of balance include:

-If an Operator is out of balance based on actual physical volume discrepancies, they can get back in balance by either making a cash settlement based on the historical out-of balance volumes times a weighted average sale price or via a True Up where future production volumes are used to get the accounts back to level.
+If an Operator is out of balance based on actual physical volume discrepancies, they can get back in balance in two ways.
+Firstly, they can make a cash settlement based on the historical out-of balance volumes times a weighted average sale price.
+The second way is via a True Up, where future production volumes get the accounts back to level.

-At PetroLedger Financial Services, we use our oil and gas accounting expertise to help simplify and optimize accounting needs for natural gas producers, processing plants, and pipelines.
+At PetroLedger, we use our oil and gas accounting expertise to help simplify and optimize accounting needs for natural gas producers, processing plants, and pipelines.
 Interested in learning more?
 Contact us today!